 Donald R. Briel

-Author of 'North American Glass Insulators – Identification, Reference, & Price Guide'
+Author of "North American Glass Insulators – Identification, Reference, & Price Guide"

 Born in Trenton, New Jersey makes me a New Jersey native, but Utah is home.
 I went through college working as a mason's helper.
-Upon earning a degree in Electrical Engineering Technology I went to work for Bell Telephone Laboratories in Holmdel, NJ.
+Upon earning a degree in Electrical Engineering Technology, I went to work for Bell Telephone Laboratories in Holmdel, NJ.
 Four years later I accepted a job with Computer Information Systems, a small electronics firm in Logan, Utah, and have resided in Utah ever since.
 Other career employment has included working for Utah State University, Thiokol Propulsion, IT Director for Cache County, and now retired.
-While working, a Bachelor's degree in Computer Science and a Master's degree in Business Administration were earned.
-I also serve in a variety of volunteer positions in the hobby, community, and church.
+While working, a Bachelor's degree in Computer Science and a Master's degree in Business Administration were also earned.
+I also serve in a variety of volunteer positions in the hobby, church, and community.

-Last updated: April 15, 2019
+Last updated: April 15, 2023